SoftwareAG/cumulocity-kpi-trend-widget/README.md

 ### Deployment - as part of the Cumulocity IoT Cockpit application
 1. Clone the repository on your local machine using `git clone https://github.com/SoftwareAG/cumulocity-kpi-trend-widget.git`.
 2. Run `npm install` to install the module dependencies.
-3. Run `npm run build` to build the cockpit application.
+3. Run `c8ycli build` to build the cockpit application.
-4. Run `npm run deploy` and follow the instructions to deploy the cockpit application on your tenant.
+4. Run `c8ycli deploy` and follow the instructions to deploy the cockpit application on your tenant.
 This will include the widget also.

 ### Configuration - to view the KPI and trend Chart in the widget
 1. Make sure you have successfully installed or deployed the widget.